maartenba/maartenba.github.io/src/data/blog/2020-06-18-a-sustainable-nuget-marketplace-will-have-to-compete-with-the-nuget-gallery.md

 A NuGet marketplace will need some good exclusives, and make sure some of the popular ones that were previously available on NuGet.org will now be available only on this marketplace.*

-<blockquote class="twitter-tweet"><p lang="en" dir="ltr">Ah gotcha, so competition isn’t so much about replicating functionality as it is a driver for adoption by creating packages exclusivity on the alternative, which drives/forces use - and without which the marketplace wouldn’t thrive.
-Not unlike the console wars and exclusive games</p>&mdash; Dave Glick 😷 (@daveaglick) <a href="https://twitter.com/daveaglick/status/1273648829104095232?ref_src=twsrc%5Etfw">June 18, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>
+> Ah gotcha, so competition isn’t so much about replicating functionality as it is a driver for adoption by creating packages exclusivity on the alternative, which drives/forces use - and without which the marketplace wouldn’t thrive.
+Not unlike the console wars and exclusive games— Dave Glick 😷 (@daveaglick) [June 18, 2020](https://twitter.com/daveaglick/status/1273648829104095232?ref_src=twsrc%5Etfw)
+ <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 ### Competition will come anyway